nens/threedi-docs/source/a_releasenotes.rst

 QGIS 3.4.5 support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We are happy to announce the support on QGIS 3.4.5 for all 3Di related QGIS tools and plugins!
 We follow the lead of the QGIS in releases and in support of our plugins.
 This means that we will also stop active development on QGIS 2.18.
 New features will only be available for QGIS 3.4.5 as this is the new Long Term Release from QGIS.
-A technical overview can be found `here <changelog.qgis.org/en/qgis/version/3.4-LTR/>`_.
+A `technical overview <changelog.qgis.org/en/qgis/version/3.4-LTR/>`_. can be found online.
-Some nice animations of several of the new features are published `here <https://north-road.com/2017/12/24/24-days-of-qgis-3-0-features/>`_.
+Some nice `animations <https://north-road.com/2017/12/24/24-days-of-qgis-3-0-features/>`_. of several of the new features are published online.
 Specifically for 3Di, one of the most exciting new features is the new *Mesh support*.
 This will allow to visualise easily your water levels and velocities in the 2D  domain.
 This will show the raw data as available in the NetCDF.
 When using the Crayfish plugin, users can create movies.
 Note, that results of surface source and sink terms will only be visualised in the plugin supported by QGIS 3.4.5.

 The 3Di plugin is tested against windows7, windows10, Linux16.04, Linux18.04.
 The easiest way to install QGIS with the correct dependencies is using the stand-alone installation package (https://www.qgis.org/nl/site/forusers/download.html).
 Under Windows, it is recommended to use a 64-bits version of QGIS (a compiled 64-bit version of the netCDF library is included.
 For the 32-bit version of QGIS you have to install/compile a version of the python netCDF library under QGIS yourself).